Get

 K9 dog in the police car

 It takes a one-of-a-kind blend of talent, temperament, and determination for dogs to excel in the demanding field of police work.
-With lives and livelihoods depending on them, police agencies rely on these dogs to display unwavering excellence in their duties.
+Police agencies rely on these canines to display unwavering excellence in their duties because lives and livelihoods depend on them.

 How Are Police Dog Breeds Classified?